kroko-ai/.github/profile/README.md

 ## **Open-source speech recognition built for developers.**
 >
-> Our engine is fully open-source, and you choose how to deploy models: use our **CC-BY licensed community models** or upgrade to **commercial models** with premium performance.
+> Our engine is fully open-source, and you choose how to deploy models: use our **CC-BY-SA licensed community models** or upgrade to **commercial models** with premium performance.
 We focus on building **fast, high-quality production models** and providing **examples that take the guesswork out** of integration.

 ## Why Kroko ASR?